One1Bit/ACTAM-Project/README.md

 Notes appear randomly on the staff corresponding to treble and bass clef.
 You could input your answer through keyboard on your computer or click the virtual keyboard above. \
-You have five seconds to answer each note.
+You have 10 seconds to answer.
 When the progress bar of the timer reaches the end, the time is up.
-A reminder will appear after press each key to tell you whether it is correct.
+If you are wrong the application will dye the correct key into green to help you out.
+The game ends when you go though 5 notes.

 <p align="center">
 <img src="readme-images/practice-box.png" width="250">
 <img src="readme-images/right.png" width="400">